dougeby/IntuneDocs/intune/device-restrictions-ios.md

 title: Microsoft Intune device restrictions settings for iOS
 titleSuffix:
-description: Learn the Intune settings you can use to control device settings and functionality on iOS devices."
+description: Learn the Intune settings you can use to control device settings and functionality on devices running iOS.
 keywords:
 author: vhorne
 ms.author: victorh